FoalTS/foal/docs/file-system/upload-and-download-files.md

 ## Static Files

-Static files are served by default from the `public` directory.
+Static files, such as HTML, CSS, images, and JavaScript, are served by default from the `public` directory.

 ### Static directory